doggor/offsite-test-voting/README.md

 There is a `postman-collection.json` file (v2.1) at the project root which contains examples of how to interact with the HTTP API.
 You may import it into your postman application.
 Notice that you should change the IDs recorded in the collection to the actual values found in your runtime, or else almost of the requests will be failure.

 ## The Campaign charts
-You may found all the campaign charts by visiting `http://localhost:8080/pages/charts`, which also establish a websocket connection to the deamon of the program for receiving last campaign vote counts.
+You may found all the campaign charts by visiting `http://localhost:8080/pages/charts`, which also establish a websocket connection to the daemon of the program for receiving last campaign vote counts.

 ## How the Voting works
-The NodeJS program will launch a web server and a deamon.
+The NodeJS program will launch a web server and a daemon.
 The web server provides HTTP interface to access campaigns and users data stored in MongoDB.
 User votes will be stored as bitmaps in Redis for fast write (AOF enabled).

 Each time after writing user vote into the bitmap in Redis, it will asynchronously updates the vote counts of the campaign in MongoDB, which also update the index for fast read.